clydin/angular/packages/forms/signals/examples/09-async-validation.md

 ---
 title: Signal Form with Asynchronous Validation
-summary: Implements an asynchronous validator on a signal form field using `validateAsync` to check for a unique username against a mock backend service.
+summary: Implements an asynchronous validator on a signal form field using `validateHttp` to check for a unique username against a mock backend endpoint.
 keywords:
   - signal forms
   - form